About the CMN

 How It Began

-The CMN was developed and continues to address the urgent need of local treatment options within primary care settings by building capacity and competencies within family physicians and primary care providers.
-As a grant deliverable under the work of the Primary Health Care Opioid Response Initiative (PHC ORI), it is one of the primary functions for the ACFP.
-The ACFP proudly takes on this role as well as supporting additional knowledge translation and education opportunities for its members.
+The CMN was developed and continues to address the urgent need of local treatment options within primary care settings by building capacity and competencies within family physicians and primary care team members such as nurses, nurse practitioners, pharmacists, and social workers.
+The CMN was initiated under the work of the Primary Health Care Opioid Response Initiative (PHC ORI), and now continues after the completion of the initiative.
+The ACFP proudly continues the work of the CMN, which includes supporting additional knowledge translation and education opportunities for its members.

 Please note this is not a referral service.

-- Provide practical, evidence based, relevant complex clinical care continuing professional development (CPD) based on learning needs
+- Provide practical, evidence based, and relevant complex clinical care continuing professional development (CPD) and supporting reference material based on learning needs

-- Enhance the capacity of family physicians, their team and community partners in providing complex clinical care of patients with chronic pain and addiction
+- Enhance the capacity of family physicians, their team and increase connections to community partners in providing complex clinical care of patients with chronic pain and addiction

-- Provide the means for improving integration among primary and specialty care
+- Provide a platform for integration among primary care and specialty care